1. Admission to the programme

 The programme requirements shall normally be completed within two years of admission to the programme.

 Candidates shall be assessed by written and clinical examinations.
-An oral examination may also be required.

 The diploma may be awarded with distinction or with credit.